NethServer/ns8-mail/postfix/README.md

 NethServer/dev#7741.

-The integration is implemented with Postfix's `sender_canonical_maps` (a `socketmap:unix:...` lookup), rather than the postsrsd milter, because the Alpine `postsrsd` package is built without milter support and, in this module, forwarding is decided later by `virtual_alias_maps`, after any milter would have already accepted the message -- a milter cannot tell in advance that a given recipient will end up being forwarded.
+The integration is implemented with Postfix's `sender_canonical_maps` (a `socketmap:unix:...` lookup) and a `check_recipient_access pipemap` rule (see `smtpd_recipient_restrictions`), rather than the postsrsd
+milter: in this module, forwarding is decided later by `virtual_alias_maps`, after any milter would have already accepted the message -- a milter cannot tell in advance that a given recipient will end up being forwarded.
+The `check_recipient_access pipemap` rule verifies a returning SRS0 bounce address against postsrsd's own secret and accepts it at RCPT TO, before the implicit `reject_unlisted_recipient` would otherwise refuse it as an unknown local part -- `cleanup` then decodes it back to the real original sender via `recipient_canonical_maps`, same as any other canonical rewrite.

 As a consequence, `sender_canonical_maps` rewrites the envelope sender of *any* message received from a sender whose domain is not one of the